aminsamini/AI_driven_task_mgmt/contributors/development-rules-and-path.md

         runner = Runner(agent=agent, session_service=session_service, app_name="my_app")
         ```
 ---

+## 6. Mandatory Agent Protocol

+### Required Pre-Action Steps
+Before making any code changes or providing analysis, the agent must:

+1.  **Read Context Files (in this order):**
+    -   All files in the `contributors/` folder
+    -   `documentation/development-history.md`
+    -   `documentation/development-importance.md`

+2.  **Understand Current State:**
+    -   Review recent changes and their rationale
+    -   Identify known issues and improvement areas
+    -   Check for related tasks or dependencies
+    -   Understand established patterns and conventions

+3.  **Then Proceed** with the requested modification or analysis.

+### Implementation
+This protocol is mandatory.
+All agents must acknowledge and follow these steps before taking action.

+---

 ## Documentation Standards
 All contributors (developers and AI agents) must follow these documentation practices:
 1. Change Tracking